hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

-And here comes as a necessary consequence the broadest and most glorious idea of inspiration — not only as asserted and declared by the Rishis of the Vedas, not only by Vidura and Dharmavyâdha and a number of others, but even the other day Nischaladâsa, a Tyagi of the Dâdu panthi sect, boldly declared in his *Vichâra-Sâgara*: "He who has known Brahman has become Brahman.
+And here comes as a necessary consequence the broadest and most glorious idea of inspiration — not only as asserted and declared by the Rishis of the Vedas, not only by Vidura and Dharmavyādha and a number of others, but even the other day Nischaladāsa, a Tyagi of the Dādu panthi sect, boldly declared in his *Vichāra-Sāgara*: "He who has known Brahman has become Brahman.
 His words are Vedas, and they will dispel the darkness of ignorance, either expressed in Sanskrit or any popular dialect."